1. Do the following:

 5. Discuss the following:

 a.
-How to choose a kayak paddle.
+How to

 6. Using a properly equipped kayak with an open cockpit, a sit-on-top, or an inflatable kayak, do the following: